googleapis/google-auth-library-java/README.md

 -  [*google-auth-library-credentials*](#google-auth-library-credentials): contains base classes and
 interfaces for Google credentials
 -  [*google-auth-library-appengine*](#google-auth-library-appengine): contains App Engine
 credentials.
-This artifact depends on the App Engine SDK,
+This artifact depends on the App Engine SDK.
 -  [*google-auth-library-oauth2-http*](#google-auth-library-oauth2-http): contains a wide variety of credentials as well as utility methods to create them and to get Application Default Credentials